Frustration-free free fermions and beyond: Introduction

 In contrast, we say that a Hamiltonian is \textit{frustration-free} if the ground state of the total Hamiltonian is also a ground state of each local term in the Hamiltonian.
 Although frustration-free systems may appear to form a narrow class, they contain representative models of a diverse range of quantum phases of matter, such as quantum critical points, spontaneously symmetry breaking (SSB) phases, symmetry protected topological (SPT) phases, and topologically ordered phases.
 For instance, the Rokhsar-Kivelson model~\cite{PhysRevLett.61.2376}, the Majumdar--Ghosh model~\cite{10.1063/1.1664978, Majumdar:1970aa}, the Affleck--Kennedy--Lieb--Tasaki model~\cite{AKLT, TasakiBook}, and the toric code model~\cite{KITAEV20032} are frustration-free models that represent a quantum critical point, an SSB phase, an SPT phase, and a topologically ordered phase, respectively.
 More generally, the parent Hamiltonians of matrix product states and projected entangled pair states are also frustration-free~\cite{parent, parent_PEPS}.

-Frustration-free gapless systems exhibit features substantially different from those of frustrated systems~\cite{PhysRevB.103.214428,PhysRevLett.131.220403,arXiv:2310.16881,arXiv:2405.00785}.
+Frustration-free gapless systems exhibit features substantially different from those of frustrated systems~\cite{PhysRevLett.120.117202,PhysRevB.103.214428,PhysRevLett.131.220403,arXiv:2310.16881,arXiv:2405.00785}.
 Recently, it has been conjectured that when a frustration-free gapless Hamiltonian is translationally invariant, the dispersion relation of low-energy excitations above the ground state is generally quadratic or softer~\cite{arXiv:2310.16881,arXiv:2406.06414}.
+This implies that the low-energy effective theory of gapless frustration-free systems cannot be Lorentz invariant.
 Remarkably, such quadratic dispersions allow SSB of continuous symmetries at zero temperature even in one dimension~\cite{arXiv:2310.16881}, which is typically forbidden by the Hohenberg-Mermin-Wagner theorem~\cite{PhysRevLett.17.1133,PhysRev.158.383,RevModPhys.69.315}.
-Also, when the ground state correlation function shows a power-law decay, the finite-size gap of gapless excitations scales as $O((\log L)^2/L^2)$~\cite{arXiv:2406.06415}\footnote{Under the open boundary condition, a tighter bound $O((L^{-2})$ is derived without assuming power-law decay of correlation functions~\cite{Knabe,Gossetozgunov,Anshu,Lemm_2022,lemm2024criticalfinitesizegapscaling}.}.
+Also, when the ground state correlation function shows a power-law decay, the finite-size gap of gapless excitations scales as $O(\log L)^2/L^2)$~\cite{arXiv:2406.06415}\footnote{Under the open boundary condition, a tighter bound $O((L^{-2})$ is derived without assuming power-law decay of correlation functions~\cite{Knabe,Gossetozgunov,Anshu,Lemm_2022,lemm2024criticalfinitesizegapscaling}.}.
 To date, these intriguing properties have been studied primarily in frustration-free spin systems.
 It is therefore natural to ask whether fermionic frustration-free systems have similar characteristics.
-However, despite some studies on frustration-free fermionic systems~\cite{PhysRevB.92.115137,PhysRevB.98.155119,Jevtic_2017,PhysRevResearch.3.033265}, their properties remain less comprehensively explored compared to those of spin systems.
+However, despite some studies on frustration-free fermionic systems~\cite{PhysRevB.92.115137,PhysRevB.98.155119,Jevtic_2017,PhysRevResearch.3.033265,jones2023exact}, their properties remain less comprehensively explored compared to those of spin systems.

+In this work, we study frustration-free fermionic systems.
+First, we focus on frustration-free free fermionic systems, where Hamiltonians are expressed as quadratic forms of fermionic creation and annihilation operators.
+We derive a necessary and sufficient condition for free fermionic systems to be frustration-free.
+Such a condition has been previously investigated for 1D one-band models in class BDI~\cite{PhysRevResearch.3.033265} and 1D two-band models in class AIII~\cite{jones2023exact} from a different approach.
+Our results are more general in that no assumptions are made regarding the dimensionality of the system, the number of bands, or the symmetry classes.
+We find a deep connection to tight-binding models with flat bands~\cite{Sutherland,Mielke,PhysRevB.78.125104,PhysRevB.95.115309,PhysRevB.99.045107,PhysRevB.104.085144,BAB,BAB2,TasakiBook}.
+Leveraging this condition and band theory, we prove that for gapless systems with translation symmetry, the excitation energy disperses as $O(|\bm{k}-\bm{k}_0|^2)$ around some $\bm{k}_0$.